Jarvis-Consulting-Group/jarvis_data_eng-FarnazTowhidi/linux_sql/sql/README.md

 FROM
 cd.facilities
 ```
-###### Questions 12: How can you produce a list of the start times for bookings by members named 'David Farrell'?
+###### Questions 12: Retrieve the start times of members' bookings
+How can you produce a list of the start times for bookings by members named 'David Farrell'?
 ```
 SELECT
   bks.starttime